seungisanrin/cyclistic-analysis/README.md

 In creating this visualisation, the flexdashboard package in R was used.
 The package allows for the creation of dashboards using rmarkdown, the link to the dashboard is [here](https://rpubs.com/seungisanrin/cyclistic-analysis).
 ![image](https://github.com/seungisanrin/cyclistic-analysis/assets/159424518/7a526398-251d-47f8-a91a-33a7483becc6)

+#### Recommendations
+1. **Weekend Promotions**: Casual riders seem to use our bikes more on weekends.
+We could target promotions for ride memberships specifically on weekends to encourage them to convert to annual members.
+2. **Targeted Ads**: Casual riders mostly prefer the Classic Bike.
+We could create targeted advertisements for casual riders, highlighting the benefits of becoming annual members, with a focus on the Classic Bike.
+3. **Daily Transportation Incentives**: Both casual and member riders frequently use our bikes at 8 AM and 5 PM, indicating a daily transportation routine, likely for office workers.
+Offering promotions tailored for daily transportation needs could motivate casual riders to become members.
+4. **Station-Specific Promotions**: We could target promotions to the top 5 most visited start stations for casual riders.
+This could help create awareness among casual riders about the benefits of membership.
+5. **Seasonal Usage Insights**: During winter, casual riders prefer the Classic or Electric Bike, while in summer, there's an increase in usage of all bike types, especially the Classic Bike.
+We could adjust our marketing strategies seasonally to highlight the benefits of membership based on bike preferences.
+6. **Long Ride Promotions**: Casual riders tend to embark on longer trips than members on average.
+Offering promotions for subscriptions with benefits for long rides could incentivize casual riders to sign up for annual memberships.